mwpnava/Flight-Delay-Predictions/README.md

 by web-scraping [weather site](https://www.wunderground.com/history/).
 We implemented a model to predict weather-induced airline delays using ML algorithm random Forest.

 ### Description
-This project contains 3 folders:
+This project contains 2 folders:
-- Experiments contains all the code that allow us to analyze the dataset, perform web scrapping and make informed decisions about the project (Tableau instead of Python script, use sample datasets instead of large dataset, Mapping airline and airports names with ML code)
-- ML_model contains the code related to Random Forest algorithm to make predictions
+- Doc contains  the project's final report and poster
-- src contains the files necessary to run the web application
+- code contains the files necessary to run the web application

 ### Installation
 1. Install Python3 on local machine